Judy Licht

 Licht married prominent advertising executive Jerry Della Femina in 1983.
 They maintained a restaurant, Della Femina, in East Hampton, until it was sold early in 2011.
 Licht and Della Femina collaborated on a television program for NY1 in the early 90s, The Jerry and Judy Show.
-Licht is Jewish whereas Della Femina is Catholic; the couple raised their two children (a boy and a girl, both now adults) in a synthesis of the two religions.
+Licht is Jewish whereas Della Femina is Catholic; the couple raised their two children.